Energy Efficiency & Weatherization

 - Based on the energy assessment, receive up to 50% or up to $4000.00 to help pay for any of the qualified measures.

 - Learn about 2% and 0% for qualifying homeowners for up to $15,000 with 7-10 years payback respectively available through NHSaves and participating banks, on-bill financing for loans under $2000 and more.
 Local bank offering financing for Monadnock Region is Walpole Savings Bank – see complete list and full resources at NHSaves Financing.

 See our calendar for notices about future events.

 Weatherization Toolkit from Vital Communities

 Vital Communities is a bi-state nonprofit working for the improvement of its regional community in many areas which Energy.
 Learn more about Vital Communities and its work.
-They have produced a Toolkit for local communities to put on their own weatherization campaigns in hopes that residential homes can become more energy efficient through such regionally held campaigns.
-Learn more about the toolkit.
+They explain weatherization and link to resources for homeowners, renters and landlords.